David8430/RPPAscript/README.md

 # RPPAscript

-A script in R that uses the core of the RPPASPACE package, but has been modified to accept slide input with sample/dilution replicates.
+A script in R that uses the core of the RPPASPACE package, but has been modified to accept slide input with sample/dilution replicates in the layout used in our lab.
-The script also uses normalisation with general additive models for covariance with spot spacial location and sample protein concentration (determined on a separate slide).
+The script also uses normalisations with general additive models for covariance with spot spacial location and sample protein concentration (determined on a separate slide).
 Based on the publication of (but may not be exatly the same as) Sylvie Troncale et al. 2012. <br/>
 The script has very little error handling built into it, so reqires proper input.

 The app can be run by typing in the R console: <br/>
 library(shiny) <br/>
 runApp("filepath\\Shiny_UI.R") <br/>

+Or using RStudio. <br/>

 The following packages are required to be installed including their dependencies: <br/>
 RPPASPACE <br/>